The Dartmoor Line

 The Granite Way proceeds along most of the former trackbed for about 8 miles as far as Lydford.
 Shortly after the viaduct is the site of Meldon Junction, where the line to Halwill Junction and onwards to Padstow and Bude once branched off.
 The former main line to Plymouth continued through Lydford, Tavistock and Bere Alston, and may one day do so again (see here).
 Meldon Summit, to the west of Meldon Junction, was the highest point on the line and also the highest point on the whole of the Southern Railway at 950 ft (290 m) above sea level.

 Meldon Junction, remembered in benches.
 Sadly the route to Halwill is blocked.

 A few slightly more technical notes:

-[Gleaned from September 2021 Weekly Operating Notices with the help of Chris Bellett, to whom we extend our thanks]
+[Gleaned from various NR Western and Wales Area Weekly Operating Notices with the help of Chris Bellett, to whom we extend our thanks]

 New whistle (W) boards have been provided on either side of Park No.2 level crossing (179m 54ch) on the Okehampton and North Devon single lines.

 The following footpath (FP) and user worked (UWC) level crossings have been upgraded to Overlay Miniature Stop Light (OMSL) type, with red (do not cross) and green (safe to cross) warning lights, telephones and signs giving instructions to users.
 The lights are activated by wheel sensors that operate in a similar way to axle counters; when they detect a train they set the lights to red, after the train hits the strike out sensor the lights go to green: